 Random Number Generator

-Dice roll totals
+Dice notation and roll breakdown

 Arithmetic sequences